 The Robert Larner, M.D.
 College of Medicine at The University of Vermont

-The Larner College of Medicine students have delivered cancer-detecting microscopes to Uganda, treated children with infectious diseases in Zimbabwe and leapt language barriers to discuss patient medical needs in Russia.
+Global Health is incorporated in the curriculum and Larner College of Medicine students have delivered cancer-detecting microscopes to Uganda, treated children with infectious diseases in Zimbabwe and leapt language barriers to discuss patient medical needs in Russia.
 Global Health students experience both a clinical rotation and cultural and language enhancement through field trips, seminars and a host family.

 The Global Health Student Interest Group includes medical, nursing and undergraduate students and faculty mentors and supports the program through workshops and seminars that cover global health topics and options for study overseas.
 With mentor Dr. Majid Sadigh, this group also supports the Global Health Lecture Series each month, inviting guests to share their experience and insight with the UVM community at the annual Global Health event.

 A dynamic leader in medical education the Larner College of Medicine pioneers education initiatives that positively impact generations to come.